defiprime/defiprime1/collections/_posts/2021-08-04-nft-gaming-explained.md

 ### Conclusion

 NFT gaming certainly seems to be poised for success, with how big the gaming and NFT markets are, but recently the NFT craze has very clearly slowed down, so growth might be slow but plentiful.

 NFT games may have the potential to become the standard for the gaming market if it sees enough attention and popularity.
 Already they have made major changes to games and made it much more fun for players.
 From there, it could be a very major change to the way people play games and could be as major as Doom was to the market or 3D was for environments.

-Many more NFL games are to come, and some have already hit success, but NFTs are a blank canvas, a tech that can be used for many things, so maybe NFT games themselves might be changed in the future again.
+Many more NFT games are to come, and some have already hit success, but NFTs are a blank canvas, a tech that can be used for many things, so maybe NFT games themselves might be changed in the future again.
 Only time will tell.